 Houghton Library is committed to supporting and promoting research, teaching, and learning, while at the same time preserving our rare and unique collections.

 Houghton Library is not available as a background setting for non-educational, non-collection-related projects or promotions.

 Filming and recording on-site at Houghton Library may be accommodated when:

 - A Harvard faculty member requests filming as part of their teaching program;

 - The University or Faculty of Arts and Sciences (FAS) Administration requests filming to promote education and/or teaching with the Harvard collections; or

 - A request from outside Harvard is for an educational project in which Houghton Library collections are integral.

 All filming, recording or media requests should be made at least two weeks in advance.
-Requests should be emailed to Anne-Marie Eze, Houghton Library's director of scholarly and public programs.
+Submit your request through the Harvard Library Communications Media Request Form.